Hi all my furry friends… Skye Blake reporting on a very confusing subject! What are essential oils? Do they kill fleas?

 There are two sources that have scientific references, Tisserand Institute and Melissa Shelton, DVM.

 Both advise you to treat essential oils the same way you do drugs… carefully and with the guidance of a knowledgeable veterinarian.
-Drugs can be very beneficial or very deadly… so can essential oils.

 “Essential oils need to be regarded similarly to how we use drugs.
 There are species considerations, dosing considerations, and interval considerations.”4“The Science Behind Cats and Essential Oils” – written by Melissa Shelton DVM – Veterinarians Westminster, Maryland | Carroll County Veterinary Clinic (carrollcovet.com), posted January 31, 2018